platformio/platformio-docs/librarymanager/config.rst

 **Required** | Type: ``String`` | Max.
 Length: 50

-A name of the library.
+A name of a library.

-* Must be unique.
+* Must be unique
-* Should be slug style for simplicity, consistency and compatibility.
+* Should be slug style for simplicity, consistency, and compatibility.
-  Example: *Arduino-SPI*
+  Example: *HelloWorld*
-* Title Case, Aa-z, can contain digits and dashes (but not start/end with them).
+* Can contain a-z, digits, and dashes (but not start/end with them)
-* Consecutive dashes are not allowed.
+* Consecutive dashes and [:;/,@<>] chars are not allowed.

 .. _libjson_version: